kkirchheim/pytorch-ood/paper/paper.md

 # Acknowledgements

-The authors acknowledge support from Otto-von-Guericke University Magdeburg, Germany.
+The authors acknowledge institutional support from Otto-von-Guericke University Magdeburg, Germany.
+No dedicated financial support was received specifically for the development of `pytorch-ood` or for this JOSS submission.

 # References